sundios/Google-rank-tracker/README.md

 ## Contributing and Questions

-If you want to contribute or fix anythin here eplease feel free to do so.
+If you want to contribute or fix anything please feel free to do so.

-If you have any question setting this up please contact me and I will try to answer back.
+If you have any question about setting this up please contact me and I will try to answer back.